mistio/mist-ce/README.txt

      },
 ]

+The 'title' field is used to name your backend anyway you like.

 The KEYPAIRS global is a single dictionary with an key Id and a tuple containing the public and private key as strings. e.g.: